 Cranston, RI 02920

 Attn: Nina Stack, Executive Director

 Applicants must also forward a copy of the organization’s letter from the Internal Revenue Service granting tax exempt status under Section 501(c)(3) of the Internal Revenue Code and further confirming the organization is not a private foundation within the meaning of Section 509(a) of the Code.
 Applicants must also provide their Employer Identification Number (EIN).
-If an organization, in connection with past applications, has already submitted this letter to us, there is no need to forward another copy.

 Grants are not awarded on a multi-year basis but applicants may qualify annually.